Athens Archaeological Sites Guide to Explore Ancient Greek History

 Near the Valerian Wall, the Temple of Apollo Delphinios and Artemis Delphinia may not be the most visually striking of Athens ancient sites, but its spiritual significance in Greek history is undeniable.
 Dedicated to Apollo and Artemis in their dolphin forms, the temple symbolized their connection to the sea and protection of sailors.
 While little remains today, this archaeological site in Athens once played a vital role in religious rituals.
 If you’re exploring the Temple of Olympian Zeus and the Valerian Wall, take a moment to reflect on the deep-rooted mythology tied to this spot, proof that even the smallest ruins in ancient Athens hold great stories.

-5. Delphinion Law Court – Myth Meets Reality
+5. Delphinion Law Court, When Myth Meets Reality

 Located adjacent to the Temple of Apollo Delphinios, this 5th-century BC site is believed to have once been the palace of King Aegeus, the legendary father of Theseus.
 Over time, it evolved into an important law court, where major political and legal decisions were made in ancient Athens.